 For After Effects

 Download and install LUT Buddy from Red Giant Software.
-(If you have CS5 or CS6, skip this step.
+(If you are using AE CS5 or CS6, skip this step.
 You don’t need LUT Buddy)

 Copy the corresponding “Instagram” presets folder into your application presets folder.
 (Applications/Adobe After Effects/Presets)